PedroCristo/README-TEST/README.md

 1. Build a online quiz that is visually appealing from the user’s first visit so they are intrigued to explore and play the game.
 2. Build an easy to navigate and play the game for its users.
+3. Build a quiz that is both enjoyable and challenging for the user.

 * As a new visitor, I want to:

 1. be able to understand the main purpose of the game.
 2. Be able to easily navigate throughout the game and choose a quiz to play.
-3. Be able to easily access to the game social media pages.
+3. Be able to see my results after playing the game.

 * As a returning visitor, I want to: